Skip to main content

 Ask whether they can test soon, who will use it, and what might block setup.

 Route by answer pattern, not a universal cutoff.
 An MQL is interested but not sales-ready.
 An SQL fits your ICP and is close to a demo, onboarding call, or paid beta conversation.
-If you use a numeric threshold, label it Add current threshold after verification until your own cohort data supports it.
+If you use a numeric threshold, set it from verified cohort data before it becomes a routing rule.

 Step 3.
 Run a weekly source-quality loop.
 Review signal quality, then activation quality, then channel allocation.
 Change one major variable per week and log outcomes so you can tell what actually moved quality.

 If activation quality drops, check whether source mix, messaging, or qualifier behavior changed before you buy more traffic.
 Reallocate effort toward sources that activate cleanly, and tighten or pause sources that inflate signups without fit.
-For any drop trigger, use Add current threshold after verification until validated.
+For any drop trigger, set the activation-quality threshold from verified cohort data before you use it as a pause rule.

 Scale traffic only after message quality and activation signals stabilize.